AlessiaWang/Chatterbot_Project/README.md

 ### 7. Providing instructions to your participants

 During the experiment, participants are able to read [How_to_chat_with_the_Chatbot.docx](./How_to_chat_with_the_Chatbot.docx) on a piece of paper at their right hand side.
 It gives some brief instructions to help them understand how to interact with the chatbots.

+### 8. Reflecting on building the chatbots and conducting the experiments

+(Reflection_Chatbot_Development.md)[./Reflection_Chatbot_Development.md] contains the information about my personal reflections on the limitations of my chatbots as well as my research design from methodological perspectives.

 ## References list
 [Build a Chatbot using Flask in 5 minutes](https://dev.to/sahilrajput/build-a-chatbot-using-flask-in-5-minutes-574i)